YuanchenBei/CPDG/readme.md

 ### Data Preprocessing
 The preprocessing code of all the experimental datasets (Link prediction data: Amazon, Gowalla, Meituan; Node classification data: Wikipedia, MOOC, Reddit) has been place in the **/process** folder.

-The source data can be download as below links:
+The source data can be downloaded in below links:

 - Amazon: https://jmcauley.ucsd.edu/data/amazon